 - Gas leaks

 - Fires or explosions

-We have built a strong reputation for legal excellence and positive settlements at the negotiation table as well as favorable verdicts in court.
+We have built a strong reputation for legal excellence and positive settlements at the negotiation table, as well as favorable verdicts in court.
 Our cases have extended throughout Florida and nationwide.
 We bring a vast array of resources and a strong dedication to every client.

-Get your case evaluated.
-Call us at (866) 629-1061 to get started today.
+Get your case evaluated for free.
+Call our Miami office at (866) 629-1061 to get started.